 Will UCEAP study abroad programs be available for Spring 2022?

 Most UCEAP Spring 2022 programs are currently slated to proceed as scheduled.
 We encourage you to research each option and identify which one most closely aligns with your needs and goals.
 You can view the upcoming program deadlines on the BSA Explore Grid, including instructions on how to apply.
-Students can begin to submit their full application on the Berkeley Study Abroad portal starting March 8th, 2021.
 For those who are starting to explore study abroad options, we welcome you to set up an advising appointment with a Peer Adviser.
 Detailed program-related questions can be discussed with a staff Adviser.

-What are my other options to study abroad in Fall 2021 or Spring 2022?
+What are my other options to study abroad?

 Independent Study Abroad programs are offered at the purview of the provider or the host university.
 Please inquire directly with the provider about the availability of the program.